luiscoco/Github_actions/README.md

 https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows

-- Events.
+### Events.
 An event is a specific activity in a repository that triggers a workflow run.
 For example, activity can originate from GitHub when someone creates a pull request, opens an issue, or pushes a commit to a repository.
 You can also trigger a workflow to run on a schedule, by posting to a REST API, or manually.
 For a complete list of events that can be used to trigger workflows, see Events that trigger workflows.

-- Events list for triggering a workflow:

-About events that trigger workflows

-branch_protection_rule

-check_run

-check_suite

-create

-delete

-deployment

-deployment_status

-discussion

-discussion_comment

-fork

-gollum

-issue_comment

-issues

-label

-merge_group

-milestone

-page_build

-project

-project_card

-project_column

-public

-pull_request

-pull_request_comment (use issue_comment)

-pull_request_review

-pull_request_review_comment

-pull_request_target

-push

-registry_package

-release

-repository_dispatch

-schedule

-status

-watch

-workflow_call

-workflow_dispatch

-workflow_run
+### Events list for triggering a workflow:

+- branch_protection_rule

+- check_run

+- check_suite

+- create

+- delete

+- deployment

+- deployment_status

+- discussion

+- discussion_comment

+- fork

+- gollum

+- issue_comment

+- issues

+- label

+- merge_group

+- milestone

+- page_build

+- project

+- project_card

+- project_column

+- public

+- pull_request

+- pull_request_comment (use issue_comment)

+- pull_request_review

+- pull_request_review_comment

+- pull_request_target

+- push

+- registry_package

+- release

+- repository_dispatch

+- schedule

+- status

+- watch

+- workflow_call

+- workflow_dispatch

+- workflow_run